Women in engineering: Gender stereotypes

 Stereotype threat may contribute to the under-representation of women in engineering.
 Because engineering is a traditionally male-dominated field, women may be less confident about their abilities, even when performing equally.
-At a young age, girls do not express the same level of interest in engineering as boys, possibly due in part to gender stereotypes.
+At a young age, girls typically do not express the same level of interest in engineering as boys, possibly due in part to gender stereotypes.
 There is also significant evidence of the remaining presence of implicit bias against female engineers, due to the belief that men are mathematically superior and better suited to engineering jobs.
 The Implicit Association Test (IAT) shows that people subconsciously connect men with science and women with art, according to the results from over half a million people around the world between 1998 and 2010.
 This unconscious stereotype also has negative impact on the performance for women.
 Women who persist are able to overcome these difficulties, enabling them to find fulfilling and rewarding experiences in the engineering profession.

 Due to this gender bias, women's choice in entering an engineering field for college is also highly correlated to the background and exposure they have had with mathematics and other science courses during high school.
 Most women that do choose to study engineering regard themselves as better at these types of courses and as a result, they are capable of studying in a male-dominated field.

 Women's self-efficacy is also a contributor to the gender stereotype that plays a role in the underrepresentation of women in engineering.
 Women's ability to think that they can be successful and perform well is correlated to the choices they make when choosing a college career.
 Women that show high self-efficacy personalities are more likely to choose to study in the engineering field.
 Self-efficacy is also correlated to gender roles because men often present higher self-efficacy than women, which can also be why when choosing a major most women opt to not choose the engineering major.